Ivan Vertelko: Border Forces service

 The Sino-Soviet border conflict in 1969 had raised serious concerns in the Soviet leadership, and it was decided to reinforce the Soviet Border Forces with new and more powerful equipment, including artillery systems, tanks, infantry fighting vehicles, and armoured personnel carriers.
 Such measures required an experienced commander to implement them, and Vertelko was selected.
 Prior to taking up his post, Vertelko was summoned to meet with Yuri Andropov, the then chairman of the KGB.
 Andropov asked Vertelko's opinion on his appointment, to which Vertelko mentioned his concern that his arrival in the Border Forces would be like "a tank on the runway", and would disrupt the existing smooth operations of the forces.
 Andropov reassured Vertelko that he would have his support.
 Andropov and Vertelko would meet again several years later, after Andropov's rise to the position of General Secretary of the Communist Party, when Vertelko was receiving the Order of the Red Banner from Andropov at a ceremony in the Moscow Kremlin.
 Andropov remarked "And you still doubted, Comrade Vertelko, whether you were right to take up this business.
 Congratulations!"

 Vertelko was initially deputy head of the Main Directorate for the Internal Affairs of the KGB, from 1973 until 1983.
 During this period he oversaw the deployment of the first units of the border force into northern Afghanistan in 1982, during the Soviet–Afghan War.
 He had seventy-five garrisons under his command as well as advisers among the Afghan border troops, six airborne assault groups and three air regiments.
 He spent nine years in Afghanistan, becoming first deputy head of the Main Directorate of the KGB in 1983, and serving as such until his retirement in 1990 with the rank of colonel general.

 Retirement

-In retirement, Vertelko settled in Moscow.
+Ivan Vertelko retired in 1990 and settled in Moscow.
 He had suffered two serious illnesses, resulting in hospitalization, during the Soviet–Afghan War, which left him partially disabled.
 He wrote and published his memoirs, entitled Serving the Soviet Union, and was a member of the Union of Writers of Russia.
 He was a member of the "Alpha Centre" Fund for the Socio-Economic Rehabilitation of Employees and Veterans of Special Services and Law Enforcement Agencies, and participated in the events of the special forces community.

 He was married to Anna Denisovna Vertelko, née Gnedko, who was born in 1926.
 Their daughter, Tamara Ivanovna Gladukhova, née Vertelko, was born in 1949.
 Ivan Vertelko died on 14 June 2021 at the age of 94.
 He was buried on 18 June 2021 at the Troyekurovskoye Cemetery.